Interruption in online services 30 October 07:00–20:00 More information

 If no interpreter is available

-When necessary, we will ask you separately about when you at the latest need to be informed about whether an interpreter has been allocated.
 If no interpreter is available for the booking, you will receive a message concerning this.

 Message about receipt of cancellation